10 best uses of American Airlines miles: Visit Europe, Hawaii, the Caribbean and more

-However, one thing to know is that American Airlines moved to dynamic pricing.
+The first thing to note about American Airlines’ miles is that American Airlines moved to dynamic pricing.
 This is a bit of a bummer, as it’s harder to pin down specific prices for award flights.
 But it also opened up the doors for some amazing deals.
 Just recently prices dropped (briefly) to 10,000 miles round-trip for flights to New Zealand, and with the introduction of the American Airlines Economy Web Specials, one-way prices starting at 5,000 miles are available on all sorts of routes.
 Note that the Economy Web Specials can be great deals, but they can’t be changed once ticketed (your only only option would be to cancel the award and have the miles redeposited for a hefty fee).

 Once you’ve set up an American Airlines account and earned some miles, you’re ready to start booking travel.